peymanprd/peymanprd/README.md

 ---

-## 📫 Let's Connect
+## 📫 Let's Chat!

-Feel free to reach out if you'd like to collaborate or just say hi!
+If you want to collaborate, have a question, or just want to say hi, feel free to reach out!

 - **Email**: [peymanprd@example.com](mailto:peymanprd@example.com)
 - **LinkedIn**: [Peyman Prd](https://www.linkedin.com/in/peymanprd)

 ---

-## 💡 Inspiration
+## 💡 A Little Inspiration

-> "Design is not just what it looks like and feels like.
+> "Design is not just what it looks like.
 Design is how it works."
 > — Steve Jobs